qkzk/fm/development.md

 ### Other ideas

+- [ ] Merge "need confirmation" into navigate ?
 - [ ] IMP: paths in command should always be OSString. use PathBuf::to_oss_string or whatever whenever it's possible.
 - [ ] plugin system
   menus are insteresting but requires too much change.
 What I want to do requires to move/duplicate a lot of code and I don't like it.